BenjaminTzudiker/CKD_Database/readme.md

 #### Postgres won't start - psql gives a "command not found" or similar error

 Assuming you installed Postgres properly, this is most likely because psql is not added to your system's PATH variable.
-To fix this, either [add Postgres to the PATH](https://www.postgresql.org/docs/9.1/static/install-post.html) or specify the path to the MySQL executable manually.
+To fix this, either [add Postgres to the PATH](https://www.postgresql.org/docs/9.1/static/install-post.html) or specify the path to the psql executable manually.
 For the second option, you will need to find the location of the psql executable, which varies between installations and operating systems.
 Some possible locations are listed below.

 Windows: